JeffersonLab/SciOptControlToolkit/README.md

-├── dataprep                          : a folder with code to read and prep data ├── surrogates                        : a folder contains surrogate model code ├── agents                            : a folder contains agent codes ├── gym_accelerator                   : a folder containing the accelerator environments ├── cfg                               : a folder contains the agent and environment configuration ├── utils                             : a folder contains utilities
+├── dataprep                          : a folder with code to read and prep data ├── surrogates                        : a folder contains surrogate model code ├── agents                            : a folder contains agent codes ├── gym_jlab                          : a folder containing the jlab environments ├── cfg                               : a folder contains the agent and environment configuration ├── utils                             : a folder contains utilities